 - 20 Terms You Should Know to Save Money on Credit Card Charges

 Multiple credit cardholders should be doing this, but you’ll be surprised by the number of people who don’t check their records and statements of account.
 Tracking your card’s activity regularly will help you spot inconsistencies and possible signs of fraud.
 You can also activate a feature that will notify you about every transaction your credit card makes.

 Don’t bite off more than you can chew.
 This nugget of wisdom is perfect for credit cards, too.
 This means that you shouldn’t own more credit cards than you can manage.

 When you have more credit cards than you need, you may feel the pressure to keep all of them active.
 This is bad news, especially if this is your first time managing multiple cards.

 This list isn’t just about warnings and avoiding some pitfalls.
 Credit cards can unlock a world of exclusive perks, so make sure that you enjoy them.
-But before you enjoy them, you’ve got to track the types of rewards available for you, which can be a little bit challenging.
+But before you enjoy them, you’ve got to track the types of rewards available to you, which can be a little bit challenging.

 Check the rewards and perks you can get from each of your cards.
 Then check their requirements, so you’ll know if you can qualify for those.
 You may also need to check the required minimum spend, so you’ll know when to use your credit card to earn points.
 You must be also aware of the conditions regarding the validity of the rewards points.